 Symptoms:

-- The fork dives deeply when braking, making the front wheel feel unstable
+- The fork dives deeply when braking, the front wheel feels unstable

 - The suspension bottoms out on bumps or after jumps

-- Springs that are too soft and not matched to the rider's weight
+- Springs that are too soft and not adjusted to the rider's weight

-- Insufficient compression damping, causing the suspension to compress too quickly
+- Too little compression damping, causing the suspension to compress too quickly

 Solution:

-- Adjust compression damping for more controlled suspension compression
+- Adjust compression damping so the suspension compresses more controlled

-- Install harder springs if the standard setup is insufficient
+- Install stiffer springs if the standard setup is insufficient

-2. The suspension is too hard – poor traction and significant loss of riding comfort
+2. The suspension is too hard – low traction and high loss of comfort

 Symptoms:

-- The motorcycle barely compresses and feels very stiff on uneven terrain
+- The motorcycle barely compresses and feels very stiff on rough terrain

-- The ride is tiring, especially for the arms and back
+- The ride is tiring, especially for arms and back

 - Tires quickly lose grip on loose surfaces

-- Springs that are too hard prevent optimal damping
+- Springs that are too stiff prevent optimal damping

-- Rebound damping is set too high, so the suspension does not return quickly enough
+- Rebound damping set too high, causing the suspension to return too slowly

 Solution: